integreat-io/map-transform/README.md

 npm install map-transform
 ```

+## Breaking changes in v0.5

+- MapTransform now supports async transformers, and therefore the main
+  function is async as well, and you'll have to await the result.
+In most cases
+  nothing else will have to change, unless you want to start writing async
+  transformers.

 ## Breaking changes in v0.4

 - Map objects won't be mapped over an array by default.
 You have to specify